A few questions with author Daisy Pearce

 What was the most valuable piece of feedback you had from the TLC Free Read report?

 Ha!
 I can quote it!
 ‘Try to write from the inside-out, so you are truly in touch with your character’s feelings rather than the outward display of them’.
 This saved me from over-writing as I have a tendency to often do.

 Have your launch plans been affected by the global pandemic?
 Have you done any launch events online as a result – and if so, what was it like launching a new book in the digital world?

 Weirdly, no. I’m naturally quite introverted so the idea of a launch party of any description filled me with dread.
 I was quite happy to just throw it out there and see how it did.
 I did one or two blogger interviews and gritted my teeth while reading through the worst of the reviews like some sort of mad sadist.

 My second novel The Missing launched in June and having finished a third I’m now working on a fourth.
 It’s a compulsion I think, to write my way out of darkness and the world folding in on itself.
 I honestly can’t imagine doing anything else.
 Actually I can.
 I’d do a tour of haunted England from The Jamaica Inn to Glamis Castle, stopping at stone circles and Wookey Hole on the way.

 Free Reads is a free manuscript assessment scheme for talented authors on low incomes.
 It is specifically for writers who would have difficulty meeting the standard TLC cost and who would benefit from professional assessment.

-This year’s Free Reads programme will open for applications in October 2020.
+This year’s Free Reads programme will open for applications on 5th October 2020.